expertanalytics/cvcreator/README.md

 $ cvcreate --help
 ```

+Note that you need to add flags (again, see `cvcreate --help`) to include projects, publications ++.

 Custom Logo
 -----------
 To use a custom logo, just replace the local file `logo.pdf` with your own